openshift/enhancements/enhancements/insights/insights-runtime-extractor.md

 ### Non-Goals

-* It is not a goal of this proposal to scan container for security purposes
+* It is not a goal of this proposal to scan containers for security purposes
 * It is not a goal of this proposal to get runtime information specific to a given customer or application
 * It is not a goal of this proposal to capture personal sensitive information